ccUnity3d/Brainztorm-docs/manual/resources/server.rst

 .. image:: images/delete.png

-When you select a resource and open the information appear a red square "X" in the right side, we need to do click in this red square and finally you does click to the button "Publish" to delete the resource.
+In order to delete a resource, you can expand it's info display and click the red "x" button.
+Then save changes pressing "Publish".

 User Resources
 ^^^^^^^^^^^^^^^

-Provide an interface to manage the resources of the user in the game. please see the `Users <../users/server.rst>`__ .
+Provides an interface to manage user resources in the game.
+Please see the `Users <../users/server.rst>`__ .

 .. image:: ../users/images/resources.png